eulersson/notes/content/Drafts/Publish Obsidian Notes.md

 - Cancel previous running actions if you dispatch the publish action before the current hasn't finished.
 - Make the graph text bigger.
 - Highlighted text with ==Latin text== works well but not with ==བོད་སྐད་== text.
+- Publish anything in attachments that is being referenced from markdown.